Tips for starting a second-hand shop

 Shop or online

-You can sell products from a shop or via social media, your own webshop, or an online platform.
+You can sell products from a shop or online: via social media, your own online shop, or an online platform.
 Decide which of these methods best suits your potential customers.

 Shop

-When selling from a shop premises, you have to deal with the environment plan and the rules of the municipality.
+When selling from a physical shop, you have to deal with the environment plan and the rules of the municipality.
 Before signing the lease, find out what you need to arrange.
 This way, you avoid having to pay rent while the shop is not allowed to open.

 Online shop